Operational evaluation of data-driven forest fire forecasting models: Introduction

 \section{Introduction}

-Wildfires are becoming an increasing concern under climate change, as rising temperatures, prolonged droughts, and more frequent heat extremes intensify fire weather and extend fire seasons across many regions \cite{OECD2023Wildfires}.
-This escalation in fire activity places growing pressure on operational wildfire management, with direct implications for the effectiveness of prevention, preparedness, and suppression strategies.
-In this context, improving early warning systems has become a critical priority for reducing impacts on lives, infrastructure, and essential services under current and future climate conditions.
+Wildfires are becoming an increasing concern under climate change, as rising temperatures, prolonged droughts, and more frequent heat extremes intensify fire weather and extend fire seasons across many regions \parencite{OECD2023Wildfires}.
+This escalation in fire activity places growing pressure on operational wildfire management, demanding more accurate fire activity forecasting for the Early Warning Systems (EWS) to mitigate the risks and reduce impacts on lives, infrastructure, and essential services.
+For many decades, process-based methods, based on meteorological data, have been used to assess the wildfire danger.